-Having insights into the potential revenue a prospective client could generate proves invaluable when evaluating a sales opportunity.
+Having insights into the potential revenue and sales potential a prospective client could generate proves invaluable when evaluating a sales opportunity.
 This understanding allows for a more accurate assessment of whether the company can financially accommodate your offer.
 In the case of existing clients, comprehending their total revenue potential aids in identifying additional upsell opportunities.
 For those considering the acquisition of a company, estimating its sales becomes a crucial factor in the decision-making process.

 The catch, of course, is that sales figures can be tough to come by unless you are selling to a publicly traded entity.
 Most private companies keep their revenue figures close to their figurative chests.